josiahwiebe/jwie.be/content/uses.md

 ---
 title: Uses
+slug: uses
 date: '2021-11-11T16:53:22.000Z'
+updated: '2025-08-19T01:33:25.000Z'
+excerpt: ''
+published: true
 ---

-Occassionally somebody will ask me "what **\_** do you use".
+Occasionally somebody will ask me "what **\_** do you use".
 This is the page I point them to.
 It also helps me look back and see how my tools have evolved.

 ## Hardware & Desk